MoonTao1/S2SDA/README.md

-# Driving Fixation Prediction for Clear-to-Adverse Weather Scenes via Adversarial Unsupervised Domain Adaptation
+# Prompt-Guided Semantic Refinement for Cross-Weather Driving Saliency Adaptation

 ​	[note] We will release our complete code after the paper is **accepted** ✔️!
 Please look forward to it.🕓